 Like I said – I’m not a huge fan of goat cheese.
 But several of my readers are, and they sent in a few of the following recipes swearing that even I (who won’t touch the stuff except to serve it) would love them.
 Let me know what you think.

 - About 1 lb. fresh poblano chilies (also called pasillas; 6-8 equal size ones), rinsed

-- In a bowl, use a fork or mixer to blend potatoes, chevre, 1/4 cup chilies, onion and salt to taste.
+- In a bowl, use a fork or mixer to blend potatoes, chevre, ¼ cup chilies, onion and salt to taste.

-3. Set chilies in an oiled 9X13 casserole, filling it.
+- Set chilies in an oiled 9×13-inch casserole, filling it.
 Cover tightly with foil.
 Bake for 30 minutes.
-Uncover, sprinkle with remaining 1/4 cup diced chilies, and bake until stuffing is golden brown, about 20 minutes longer.
-Serve with salsa.
+Uncover, sprinkle with remaining ¼ cup diced chilies, and bake until stuffing is golden brown, about 20 minutes longer.

 Modified from a Barbara Schack recipe published in Sunset Magazine.